-The model for the system external to ATC was taken from the most appropriate model included in the MMWG 2012 Series models.
-The external system interchange was adjusted from the 2012 MMWG Series models to match the latest ATC members' firm interchange with the exception of the East to West Bias and the West to East Bias models which were built to represent a 1700 and 700 MW imports into ATC, respectively.
+The model for the system external to ATC was taken from the most appropriate model included in the MMWG 2013 Series models.
+The external system interchange was adjusted from the 2013 MMWG Series models to match the latest ATC members' firm interchange with the exception of the East to West Bias and the West to East Bias models which were built to represent 400 MW imports into ATC and an ATC Western Interface bias of 1400 MW into ATC and a 600 MW ATC Western Interface bias out of ATC, respectively.